jminuse/lammps-fix-parameterize/README.md

 A LAMMPS fix for parameterizing Tersoff potentials.
 Optional Coulombic and Lennard-Jones contributions are available for the range outside the Tersoff cutoffs.

 # Getting started

-1. Download LAMMPS (http://lammps.sandia.gov/download.html).
-Some versions will not work - the 7 Dec 2015 is the one we've tested the most, so use that one.

-2. Open a terminal in the src directory in your lammps folder

-3. In your LAMMPS src directory run `make yes-manybody`

-4. If you don't have an SSH key, generate one like this:
+1. If you don't have an SSH key, generate one like this:

 		ssh-keygen -t rsa -b 4096 -C "your_email@example.com"  #Creates an ssh key, using your GitHub e-mail as a label